zeux/meshoptimizer/js/README.md

 Note that the source is specified as byte arrays; for example, to quantize a position stream encoded using 16-bit integers with 5 vertices, `source` must have length of `5 * 8 = 40` bytes (8 bytes for each position - 3\*2 bytes of data and 2 bytes of padding to conform to alignment requirements), `count` must be 5 and `size` must be 8.
 When padding data to the alignment boundary make sure to use 0 as padding bytes for optimal compression.

 When interleaved vertex data is compressed, `encodeVertexBuffer` can be called with the full size of a single interleaved vertex; however, when compressing deinterleaved data, note that `encodeVertexBuffer` should be called on each component individually if the strides of different streams are different.

+By default, `encodeVertexBuffer` uses v0 version of the encoding; this encoding is compatible with `EXT_meshopt_compression` glTF extension but results in lower compression ratios.
+For better compression, `encodeVertexBufferLevel` can be used to specify encoding version 1; the `level` parameter controls the compression ratio and can be set to 2 (default), 3 for higher compression, or 0/1 for lower.
+The higher the level, the better the compression ratio, but also the slower the encoding process.
+When version is set to 0, `level` does not have any effect and the encoding is equivalent to `encodeVertexBuffer`.

 ## Simplifier